-The most effective way to learn solution-focused professional skills is to have intensive guided practice.
+The most effective way for behavioral health organization staff to learn solution-focused professional skills is to have intensive guided practice.
 This course is designed to provide practical skills and opportunities to practice the core solution-focused skills under the guidance of a master solution-focused practitioner and trainer.
-This course provides an additive live-interactive learning dimension to our self-paced agency course offerings.
+This course provides an additive live-interactive learning dimension to our self-paced behavioral health course offerings.
 It also provides practical skills and opportunities to practice the core solution-focused skills.
 The course includes six bi-monthly group sessions (two hours each, 12 hours total) with live interactive teaching, personal and professional training practice exercises, case presentations, role-plays, and an optional final presentation from participants demonstrating how they have applied solution-focused skills in their unique area of practice.

 This course will be taken along with the online, self-paced Solution-Focused Brief Therapy: an Introduction to the Pragmatics of Change.